8 Problems All Coffee Lovers Understand—and How to Fix Them

 If you’re a regular coffee drinker, you might experience a familiar headache on days when you sleep in late or decide to have orange juice instead of coffee at breakfast.
 Whether you avoid caffeine intentionally or not, withdrawal symptoms can sneak up on you immediately.
 If you’re experiencing extreme dizziness and nausea, you should visit your doctor, but mild withdrawal symptoms like crankiness are harmless albeit incredibly annoying.
 If you are weaning yourself away from caffeine, know that the initial symptoms won’t last forever.
 “These symptoms usually resolve after a couple of days, and then people often feel better than before they were consuming caffeine regularly,” says Dr. Gaby.
 (If you have trouble making it through the day, try yoga instructors’ tips for beating the afternoon slumps.)

 Like alcohol and sugar, everyone’s body reacts differently to caffeine.
 You even might feel perfectly normal one day and then experience anxiety, shakiness, and jitteriness the next.
 You might think that an extra cup of strong coffee will make up for a couple of lost hours of sleep, but loading up on caffeine when you’re tired can actually burn you out.
 Listen to your body and limit yourself to one or two cups if you experience shakiness or a racing heart.
+Balance out the caffeine with this dietician-approved protein-rich coffee smoothie.

 Have you noticed stains on your teeth from coffee?
 “Over time, your teeth can go from white to not-so-bright for a number of reasons and coffee is a major staining culprit,” explains Jim DiMarino, dentist and director of medical affairs in the Oral Care division at GSK Consumer Healthcare.
 “Coffee has intense color pigments called chromogens that attach to the white, outer part of your tooth enamel when consumed frequently.”